NethermindEth/juno/docs/docs/faq.md

 # Frequently Asked Questions :question:

 <details>
-  <summary>How can I run Juno?</summary>
+  <summary>What is Juno?</summary>

-Check out the [Running Juno](running-juno) guide to learn the simplest and fastest way to run a Juno node.
-You can also check the [Running Juno on GCP](running-on-gcp) guide to learn how to run Juno on the Google Cloud Platform (GCP).
+Juno is a Starknet full-node client created by Nethermind to allow node operators to easily and reliably support the network and advance its decentralisation goals.

 </details>

 <details>
-  <summary>Do node operators receive any rewards, or is participation solely to support the network?</summary>
+  <summary>How can I run Juno?</summary>

-Presently, running a node does not come with direct rewards; its primary purpose is contributing to the network's functionality and stability.
-However, operating a node provides valuable educational benefits and deepens your knowledge of the network's operation.
+Check out the [Running Juno](running-juno) guide to learn the simplest and fastest ways to run a Juno node.
+You can also check the [Running Juno on GCP](running-on-gcp) guide to learn how to run Juno on the Google Cloud Platform (GCP).

 </details>